-The Group has procedures in place to assess allowance for inventories by making reference to the inventory ageing profile and have considered the reusability of the spares and raw materials for future productions.
+In assessing the allowance for inventory obsolescence, the Group considers the inventory ageing profile and the reusability of the spare parts and raw materials for future production.
 Significant management judgement and estimation is involved in assessing the obsolescence of the inventories and estimating the amount of allowance or amount of write down required.
 Hence, we have identified the valuation of inventories as a key audit matter.

-In addressing this area of focus, we have performed, amongst others, the review of management's inventory obsolescence policies and any changes to the policies and controls.
-We have evaluated the amount of allowance for inventory obsolescence established by reviewing the nature of the selected inventory and discussing with management their basis for the assessment on the adequacy of allowance for inventory obsolescence, taking into consideration the conditions brought about by COVID-19 pandemic.
-Further, we have assessed the reasonableness of management's basis and tested the accuracy of the inventory aging report used to derive the amount of required allowance and write down.
-We also assessed the net realisable value for selected inventories by comparing the carrying amount to the sale prices of the product or comparable products after year end.
-For items where there were no sales post year end, we have compared the carrying amount against the recent replacement cost.
-We further reviewed the disclosures related to inventories in Note 2.14 Inventories, Note 3.2(c) Impairment of inventories and Note 16 Inventories to the financial statements.
+- reviewed management's inventory obsolescence policies and procedures, focusing on any changes to the policies and procedures during the year; - evaluated the amount of allowance for inventory obsolescence established by reviewing the nature of the selected inventory and discussed with management their basis for the assessment on the adequacy of allowance for inventory obsolescence, taking into consideration the conditions brought about by COVID-19 pandemic; - assessed the reasonableness of management's basis and tested the accuracy of the inventory aging report used to derive the amount of required allowance and write down; - assessed the net realisable value for selected inventories by comparing the carrying amounts to the sale prices of the product or comparable products after year end.
+For items where there were no sales post year end, we have compared the carrying amount against the recent replacement cost as best available measure of the net realisable value; and - reviewed the adequacy disclosures related to inventories in Note 2.14 Inventories, Note 3.2(c) Impairment of inventories and Note 16 Inventories to the financial statements.